ETHICAL Elephant CAMPS in Asia

 Thai Elephant Home was founded by Nayok Satien and is managed by Wanachart Buraphakiat, nickname Joe.
 Both Satien and Joe grew up around elephants and together shared the desire to create a safe caring environment for these majestic animals.
 Together they founded Thai Elephant Home in 2006 with 1 elephant.
 Now Thai Elephant Home has 20 elephants, 14 at the main camp and 6 at the nursery.
 Our elephants are ridden bareback with only one guest per elephant.
 Each elephant has its own individual mahout who cares for their elephant.

-Eco-Tourism and Needs Improvementervation: Thai Elephant Home realizes the number of Asian elephants continues to decline as the population pressures on the elephants’ natural habitat continues to increase.
+Eco-Tourism and Conservation: Thai Elephant Home realizes the number of Asian elephants continues to decline as the population pressures on the elephants’ natural habitat continues to increase.
 Thai Elephant Home has an active breeding program to increase the size of our herd therein helping to preserve the Asian elephant for future generations.
 Knowing the elephants’ natural jungle habitat is fragile and continues to decrease, Thai Elephant Home maintains trekking trails into the jungle which allow guests to enjoy nature without leaving a heavy footprint.
 Thai Elephant Home also has an active land purchasing program aimed at maintaining and expanding the elephants’ natural habitat.

-Our Mission
+Mission

-The Thai Elephant Home is devoted to the Needs Improvementervation and preservation of the endangered majestic Asian elephant.
+The Thai Elephant Home is devoted to the Conservation and preservation of the endangered majestic Asian elephant.
 Rescued elephant are provided a safe, caring and ethical environment, while the nursery seeks to preserve Thailand’s baby elephants for future generations.
 The camp is committed to providing education coupled with hands experiences aimed at helping people understand the realities, challenges and opportunities the Asian elephant faces.
 In the process the Thai Elephant Home supports the local community through job creation, reforestation efforts and educational scholarships.

-Our Objectives
+Camp Objectives

 Key Information